dilrajsingh1997/safe-compose-args/README.md

 5. Support for native array types, `IntArray` in kotlin or `int[]` in java (IntArray, LongArray, BooleanArray, FloatArray)

 # Integration guide to include this as a library in your project
-Below article explains step by step process in depth.
+The article at the end of the section explains the process in depth.
 But for a quick setup, please follow the following-
 - Include ksp plugin in `app/build.gradle` -> `id("com.google.devtools.ksp") version "1.5.30-1.0.0"`
 - Include the ksp library, annotation library and the annotation processor as follows
 ```